 What happens to Bruce, no one could have predicted.

-It was hard to see in the murky light but the area was taped off and the men were bent over with shovels digging in the mud.
+It was hard to see in the murky light, but the area was taped off and the men were bent over with shovels digging in the mud.
 He watched with fascination as a shout was heard and then many sounds of horror.
-Something or someone was plopped on the stretcher but it was apparent it was lifeless.
+Something or someone was plopped on the stretcher, but it appeared to be lifeless.

 The crowd moved aside.
 They were followed by men carrying the discovery.
 Bruce had to hold back a gag as the horrific site came past.
-It was apparent that it was a human body but nothing was left but a skeletal form with a skull holding eye sockets and a leering grin of teeth.
+It was apparent that it was a human body, but nothing was left but a skeletal form with a skull holding eye sockets and a leering grin of teeth.
 What clothing it had worn was nothing more than shreds.

 "That's what you need, a woman at home.
 So long, wish you'd come along."

 Standing in the steaming shower with suds running off his body relaxed him.
-They had a mediocre shower on the boat but one never felt clean or free of the fish smell.
-He opened a can of soup, got some crackers and decided that tomorrow he'd get a steak and grill out.
+They had a mediocre shower on the boat, but one never felt clean or free of the fish smell.
+He opened a can of soup, got some crackers, and decided that tomorrow he'd get a steak and grill out.
 He couldn't help thinking about Matt's comment.
 Maybe it was time to move on.
 A wife and family sounded good to him.
 His parents had retired in Florida.
 He had a brother in Seattle and a sister in Georgia.
 He lovingly called her a Georgia Peach.
 This swampland had never been his cup of tea, there had to be something else out there for him.
 Grabbing a beer out of the refrigerator he walked onto the screened-in porch and flopped down on a lounge chair.
-He knew wherever he went it would have to be near an ocean, the water brought him a sense of peace.
+He knew wherever he went it would have to be near water; it brought him a sense of peace.
 The bayou he could do without.
-He periodically dozed off, lulled by the sounds of wildlife; screech of a bird or howl of a dog.
-Even up here he could hear the waves splashing onto the rocks below.
+He periodically dozed off, lulled by the sounds of wildlife, screech of a bird or howl of a dog.
+Even up here the sound of waves splashing against the rocks soothed him.

 There was a full moon tonight.
 The moonlight shimmered on the water below making it look like a hundred lights were floating in the water.
-Some sailboats were still out on the water passing back and forth under the gleaming moon.
+Sailboats were still out passing back and forth under the gleaming moon.
 Occasionally a slow-moving barge drifted by.
 He always wondered how anyone could steer the large vessel.
 Once again, he fell into sleep.
 Wakening with a shock, he rubbed his arms from the chill and decided to call it a night.
 Looking up at the moon he let out a yell and fell back onto the lounge chair.
-When he dared to look up again he couldn't believe what he saw.
+When he dared to look up again, he couldn't believe what he saw.